More About me

 Teachers, Mentors, Influences and Courses:

-Meribeth Dayme PhD, Vocal Anatomy Course for Voice Professionals/Core Singing; RAM teacher Mary Makower ARAM, Royal Academy of Music; singing teacher Mollie Petrie; musicians Donald Cashmore and Donald Ellman; BVA Voice and the Neck’/‘Pop, Rock and Jazz’ and other courses; Vocal Process; the Estill Model; Alexander Technique; Mindfulness; Brain Gym; Christina Shewell, Voice Foundation Singing and Speaking Course; British Wheel of Yoga Foundation Level 1, the Chakras, Janice Chapman, Mary King, W.Stephen Smith Masterclass, 19C singing teaching techniques of Manuel Garcia 11.
+Most recent and ongoing influences are Rachelle Jonck and Derrick Goff of the ‘Vaccai Project’ (Bel Canto Boot Camp).
+Historically: Meribeth Dayme PhD, Vocal Anatomy Course for Voice Professionals/Core Singing; RAM teacher Mary Makower ARAM, Royal Academy of Music; singing teacher Mollie Petrie; musicians Donald Cashmore and Donald Ellman; BVA Voice and the Neck’/‘Pop, Rock and Jazz’ and other courses; Vocal Process; the Estill Model; Alexander Technique; Mindfulness; Brain Gym; Christina Shewell, Voice Foundation Singing and Speaking Course; British Wheel of Yoga Foundation Level 1, the Chakras, Janice Chapman, Mary King, W.Stephen Smith Masterclass, 19C singing teaching techniques of Manuel Garcia 11.
+Also Mary Saunders Barton on musical theatre techniques.

 Early Singing Career Highlights:

-Have gained first class music/performance degrees at university; studied at national conservatoires; are singing in National and European Opera Companies; are appearing the West End; are touring in Bands; are singing teachers/conductors themselves; are lead singers in local performance companies.
+Have gained first class music/performance degrees at university; studied at national conservatoires; are singing in National and European Opera Companies; have appeared in West End star roles; are touring in Bands; are singing teachers/conductors themselves; are lead singers in local performance companies.
 Many keep in touch and some return on occasion for refresher lessons.

 Performance Direction and Co-ordination experience includes:

 Operatic works, youth musicals, community productions and conferences.
 My links with contemporary vocal composers include the direction of musicals and short operas by Betty Roe MBE.
-In particular I have championed community productions on topics related to my home town, including ‘Brunel the Little Man in the Tall Hat’ (2006 and 2016) and Swindon the Opera (2012), both featuring Roe’s music.
+In particular I have championed community productions on topics related to my home town, including ‘Brunel the Little Man in the Tall Hat’ (2006 and 2016) and Swindon the Opera (2012 and a lecture performance ‘Creating STO’ in 2022), both featuring Betty Roe’s music.
 I have also been instrumental in bringing the vocal compositions of the late Nigel Draycott into print and has acted as a consultant in the updating of the Trinity Laban singing exam syllabus.

 And when I am not teaching:

-I have three adult children and five grandchildren, all of whom are musical in their own ways!
+I am married with three adult children and five grandchildren, all of whom are musical in their own ways!